silentspring30/dao-ai-framework/funding_proposals.md

 Algovera boost has taken 0 funding to date.
 Time has been giving on a volunteer basis.

 Funds will be used for:
-    Boost specification and MVP - Silentspring
+    Boost specification and MVP proposal - silentspring Definition of smart contracts - TBD
-     contracts -
-    Compensation to additional MetaCartel & RaidGuild volunteer contributors (TBA)
+    Compensation to algovera contributors:

-None of this grant will be retained by the core team members.
-It will be spent immediately to get the product closer to shipping.
+    - silentspring
+    - web3 developers

 ## Help

-We would like to invite any and all community members who are interested in contributing to reach out in the comments below or on discord 2. meTokens needs to be a community owned protocol and we are happy to reward community members with governance tokens and additional funding in exchange for contributions.
+We would like to invite any and all community members who are interested in contributing to join our Design Thinking sessions and/reach out to us on discord.

 Current tasks in the pipeline include:
+    Advice on boost functionality spec

-    Integrating 3Box 2, Ceramic 1, theGraph (and building a subgraph) Solidity contributions, code review, or audits of the meTokens-core codebase UX Design to review or contribute to the figma boards and meTokens-interface codebase
+    Solidity contributions, code review, or audits of the boost codebase

-Furthermore, in the event this proposal is passed and meTokens opens a Community Contribution Offering, MetaCartel members will be included in the whitelist of contributors.

 ## Team
-    Richard Blythman
+    Richard Blythman - Algovera
-    Silent spring - Kartika
+    Silent spring - Algovera and DAOhaus contributor Web3 developer - Oceans Contributor
+    Web3 developer - DAOhaus contributor

 ## Additional Resources